 Incidence seemed to be rising but not borne out in most recent BPSU study (2020).

 - Vitamin D dependent rickets e.g. 1α hydroxylase deficiency

 - Vitamin D resistant rickets e.g. familial or X-linked hypophosphataemic rickets

 - Rickets associated with other chronic diseases e.g. malabsorption, liver disease, chronic renal disease

 - Metabolic Bone Disease of Prematurity (infants whose corrected age is < 3 months at presentation, who were born < 36 weeks gestation and weighing <1.5kg

 - Often cow’s milk allergy seen, else these are usually breast fed babies.

 - Fractures (usually femoral) can be a clue.

-- Hypocalcaemic seizures and dilated cardiomyopathy can be seen, usually in older children where bone growth is more advanced already.
+- Dilated cardiomyopathy can be seen, usually in older children where bone growth is more advanced already.
 Worth an echo!